 - 1. You do not furnish your TIN to the requester, - 2.
-You do not certify your TIN when required (see the Part II instructions on page 3 for details), - 3.
+You do not certify your TIN when required (see the Part II instructions on page 3 for details), $\,$ - 3.
 The IRS tells the requester that you furnished an incorrect TIN, - 4.
 The IRS tells you that you are subject to backup withholding because you did not report all your interest and dividends on your tax return (for reportable interest and dividends only), or - 5.
 You do not certify to the requester that you are not subject to backup withholding under 4 above (for reportable interest and dividend accounts opened after 1983 only).

 Certain payees and payments are exempt from backup withholding.
-See the instructions below and the separate Instructions for the Requester of Form W-9.
+See Exempt payee code on page 3 and the separate Instructions for the Requester of Form W-9 for more information.